sylumer/automators/.github/readme.md

 ## Introduction

-This repository contains a wealth of information primarily in Markdown format that are structured for use with [Obsidian](https://obsidian.md).
+This repository contains a wealth of information primarily in Markdown format.
+They are structured for use with [Obsidian](https://obsidian.md), but can be used with other applications.

 The vault contains pages for each of the podcast episodes that include details about the episode, the show notes, and a transcription.
 The episode notes have been enhanced to include links (Obsidian's intra-note links) to additional details such as hosts, guests, apps, automations, concepts, methodologies, organisations, etc. This Obsidian vault is much more than a set of episode transcriptions, and makes both easy to explore and an excellent reference for anyone interested in the automation topics covered in the podcast.